okohring/whippup/README.md

 ## Public branding note

-Whippup branding is admin-facing only.
+Stagecard branding is admin-facing only.
 Public-facing program, event, speaker, and sponsor pages should not include maker credit by default.